10 Day Closure on East-West Line (Bedok – Tampines / Tanah Merah – Expo) for Integration Works

 Downtown Line

-According to the Land Transport Authority, the works will span 4.8km in 12 locations and require an uninterrupted closure window for workers to safely install new tracks, sleepers, and the third rail on the new eastbound and westbound tracks, as well as on the reception tracks leading to the ECID.
+According to the Land Transport Authority, the works spanned 4.8km in 12 locations, and required an uninterrupted closure window for workers to safely install new tracks, sleepers, and the third rail on the new eastbound and westbound tracks, as well as on the reception tracks leading to the ECID.
+This is followed by reinstatement of power cables and stringent testing of the signalling, power and communications systems.

 Given the greater extent of work compared to last year, a longer period of service adjustment is needed.